RuiRomano/pbimonitor/README.md

 Run [Fetch - Run](./Fetch%20-%20Run.ps1)

-## Open the Power BI Report
+## Open the Power BI Report Template

-Open the [Power BI Template file](./PBI%20-%20Activity%20Monitor.pbit) and change the parameter "DataLocation" to the data folder.
+Open the [Power BI Template file](./PBI%20-%20Activity%20Monitor%20-%20Disk.pbit) and change the parameter "DataLocation" to the data folder.

 # Setup - As an Azure Function